GeospatialDaryl/AdvGIS_Python/PITCHME.md

 #HSLIDE

+## What is Python?

+- Interpreted language (JIT compilation)
+- Uses the virtual machine model
+The basic idea is that we have a python *process*, which sits and waits for instructions (aka a virtual machine).

+#HSLIDE
+### Major Language Elements<span style="color: #e49436; text-transform: none">PITCHME.md</span> into interactive, online slideshows.

+- Hello, World!
+- Variables and Types
+- Lists
+- Basic Operators
+- String Formatting
+- Basic String Operations
+- Conditions
+- Loops
+- Functions
+- Classes and Objects
+- Dictionaries
+- Modules and Packages

+#HSLIDE

 ### GitPitch turns <span style="color: #e49436; text-transform: none">PITCHME.md</span> into interactive, online slideshows.
 <br>
 <span style="color:gray; font-size:0.6em;">[ JUST LIKE THIS ONE ]</span>